reactivemarkets/platform-bsp-java/README.md

 The feed gateway provides an API to a binary feed over websockets using the [Google Flatbuffers](https://google.github.io/flatbuffers/) serialisation library.
 The API provides a flexible subscription model to stream of Level 2 market data snapshots and public trades.
 Subscriptions are made using a `FeedRequest` message resulting in a stream of `MDSnapshotL2` or `PublicTrade` messages.
 Invalid or failed subscriptions will return a `FeedRequestReject`.

 A full example of subscribing to and consuming from the level 2 market data feed can be seen in the `com.reactivemarkets.platform.example.feed.FeedGatewayL2Subscription` example.
-In the example you will need an authorisation token to access the API.
-The token is generated against your login in the platform trading UI and instructions on how to generate it be found on our [website](https://reactivemarkets.com/).
-The generated token must then be inserted into the websocket headers in the form "Bearer <token>"; examples of this using the Tyrus or java_websocket library can be seen below.
+You will need an authorisation token to access the API which is generated against your authenticated login in the [Reactive Markets platform](https://platform.reactivemarkets.com/); instructions are inthe next section.
+The generated token must then be inserted into the websocket headers in the form "Bearer your\_token".
+Examples of this using the Tyrus or java_websocket library can be seen below.

 Flatbuffers provides an efficient serialization/deserializaton mechanism in terms of both processing and space requirements.
 The `com.reactivemarkets.platform.example.feed.FeedMessageHandler` provides an example of how to consume the binary feed into your application.
 Note, the generated java classes for our Flatbuffers schema are located in the `com.reactivemarkets.encoding.feed` package.

+#### Generating the authorisation token

+Creating an authorisation token is a simple three step process:

+1. Log in to the Reactive Markets platform [here](https://platform.reactivemarkets.com/)
+2. Select the API keys option from the pop out menu in the top left of the UI.
+3. Select 'Create new API key'

 #### Tyrus Token Example
 ```java